 Super fun Florida fish, that are like road-runner in the cartoon.
-They sprint off when hooked and sometimes break the surface.
+Dorado sprint off when hooked and sometimes break the surface.
 They have a burst of energy that is unreal to the new angler for this fish.
 The real fun of catching these dolphins is how they taste in a Mahi-mahi sandwich.
 Mouthwatering excellence.
-I found these often at the Gandy Bridge in Tampa, Florida at night.
+I found these often at the Gandy Bridge (closed fishing pier) in Tampa, Florida at night.
 They blaze through the water, creating fluorescence.
 Super cool target species.

 Speckled Trout have very soft flesh, that when cooked right (broiled) in the oven, can produce exceptional cuisine.
 I usually throw some curry powder in with mine for the flavor, and I can eat 3 whole trout in a sitting.
 Gator Trout are the big ones and they are not plentiful, but a worthy target.
 You’ll know you have one when you see the two oversized fangs in the top of the jaw and it is over 19-inches.

 9. Gulf Flounder

 Dragging shrimp across the bottom is inevitably going to give you either flounder or pinfish.
 Well, both.
 Flounder are really nice eating fish, so it’s worth all the shrimp you’ll lose to the pinfish.
 Usually.
 Sometimes. 😛

 When you see the water suddenly explode around you in a feeding frenzy, you can be sure it’s JACKS.
 Crevalle Jacks are vicious eaters.
 They corral bait into a small area and have an all-you-can-eat smash-and-grab buffet.
 Very strong fighting fish, but not great eating.
 Still, I’ve had them and the white meat is not bad at all!